MohamedAmgd/FPL-Assistant-API/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">A Rest Api that serves a usefull info and stats about football players in fantasy premier league for <a href="https://github.com/MohamedAmgd/FPL-Assistant">FPL Assistant App</a>
+- <p style="color: red;">A REST API that serves a usefull info and stats about football players in fantasy premier league for <a href="https://github.com/MohamedAmgd/FPL-Assistant">FPL Assistant App</a>
 - It serves for each player:-
   <ul>
 - A prediction for price change